zapalabs/zapa/README.md

 The fourth submodule (not depicted above) is [ava-sim](https://github.com/zapalabs/ava-sim) which is a utility for spinning up a local network for testing.

+## Tokenomics

+See [Tokenomics](https://github.com/zapalabs/zapa/blob/master/tokenomics.md) for details on how the ZAPA token works, incentives, fees, and reward structure.

 ## Local Setup

 The best way to develop, test, and debug is to setup a local five-node network using ava-sim.
 The steps required are: